tonikelope/coronapoker/README.md

 identity and SQLite database, removed after the run.
 A run is green only when all peers finish with matching consensus hashes and canonical balances and no fatal/error dialog.
 Host + clients + bots cannot exceed eight seats.
+Run `-Help` for the current scenario list and every option.

 The headless runner is the high-volume layer; the real-game runner is the integration layer.
 Neither replaces the other, and visual painting/layout still